nmwsharp/polyscope-docs/source/structures/point_cloud/vector_quantities.md

     Add a vector quantity to the point cloud.

     - `vectors` is the array of vectors at points.
 The type should be [adaptable](/data_adaptors) to a 3-vector array of `float`s.
 The length should be the number of points in the point cloud.
     - `vectorType` indicates how to interpret vector data.
-The default setting is as a freely-scaled value, but passing `VectorType::AMBIENT` ensures they have the proper world-space length.
+The default setting is as a freely-scaled value, which will be automatically scaled to be visible.
+Passing `VectorType::AMBIENT` ensures vectors have the proper world-space length.